-CVS/caremark, on behalf of RCBP administers your Prescription Benefit program.
-Please show the Prescription Drug Guide to your doctor when you or another covered family member visit your doctor.
-If you have questions about your prescription benefit plan, call 1-800-292-4182.
+CVS Caremark, on behalf of RCBP administers your prescription benefit plan.
+Be sure to share the Prescription Drug Guides with your doctor when a drug is prescribed.
+If you have questions about your prescription benefit plan, call 1-800-292-4182 (TTY:711).

-- The drugs in the formulary have been reviewed by members the CVS/caremark Pharmacy and Therapeutics Committee, composed of doctors and pharmacists.
+• The drugs in the Prescription Drug Guides have been reviewed by members of the CVS Caremark Pharmacy and Therapeutics Committee, composed of doctors and pharmacists.
 Drugs are assigned to a category based on their clinical effectiveness, safety and cost.
 The categories offer you a choice of medications, but the cost to you may vary depending on the category into which the medication is placed.

 Choosing Generic Medications